-We shall find and analyze orthogonal vectors spanning two-dimensional subspaces of fourdimensional real or complex Hilbert space that are orthogonal to a given two-dimensional subspace.
+We shall find and analyze orthogonal vectors spanning twodimensional subspaces of four-dimensional real or complex Hilbert space that are orthogonal to a given two-dimensional subspace.
 In particular, we are interested whether those vectors are indecomposable-a property of pure state vectors signifying entanglement of multipartite quantized systems.

-In physics, this question is pertinent to a variety of tasks: first, any orthonormal basis can be, by dyadic or tensor products, rewritten as a system of mutually perpendicular orthogonal projection operators.
-This system can be extended to maximal Hermitian operators associated with maximal quantum observables in terms of their spectral sums containing mutually distinct eigenvalues.
+In physics, this question is pertinent to a variety of tasks: First, any orthonormal basis can be, by dyadic or tensor products, rewritten as a system of mutually perpendicular orthogonal projection operators.
+This system can be extended to maximal hermitian operators associated with maximal quantum observables in terms of their spectral sums containing mutually distinct eigenvalues.
 Often these maximal operators are denoted as, and identified with, quantum mechanical contexts.